PhD Candidate, School of Political & Social Inquiry, Faculty of Arts, Monash University

-Alex Burns’ research focuses on: (1) terrorist groups that grow rapidly and develop state-building capabilities, and (2) hedge funds and rising powers.
+My research focuses on: (1) terrorist groups that grow rapidly and develop state-building capabilities, and (2) hedge funds and rising powers.
 I use strategic culture, terrorism studies, political psychology, international political economy, and strategic studies.
 My PhD at Australia’s Monash University develops a new conceptual theory of terrorist groups as strategic subcultures using case study and process tracing methods to examine Aum Shinrikyo and the Islamic State.
-He has published in Contemporary Security Policy, Media International Australia, Journal of Futures Studies, and Media/Culture journals.
-He has presented research findings to the International Studies Association, the Association of Internet Researchers, the Telecommunications Society of Australia, the East-West Center in Washington DC, Sensis, Telstra, Westpac, and other organisations.
-His H-index is 7 (Google Scholar).
+I have published in Contemporary Security Policy, Media International Australia, Journal of Futures Studies, and Media/Culture journals.
+I have presented research findings to the International Studies Association, the Association of Internet Researchers, the Telecommunications Society of Australia, the East-West Center in Washington DC, Sensis, Telstra, Westpac, and other organisations.
+My H-index is 7 (Google Scholar).

-Burns’ extensive research management experience includes Research Funding and Development Manager and Research Facilitator roles at Australia’s Victoria University (2008-16), Senior Quality & Planning Officer at Swinburne University for an Australian Universities Quality Agency audit (2007-08), and as senior researcher in the Smart Internet Technology Cooperative Research Centre (2004-07), where he coauthored the Smart Internet 2010 report (2005).
+My extensive research management experience includes Research Funding and Development Manager and Research Facilitator roles at Australia’s Victoria University (2008-16), Senior Quality & Planning Officer at Swinburne University for an Australian Universities Quality Agency audit (2007-08), and as senior researcher in the Smart Internet Technology Cooperative Research Centre (2004-07), where I coauthored the Smart Internet 2010 report (2005).

-He edited and wrote for the Disinformation website (1998-2008).
-As a journalist he wrote for 21C, REVelation, Desktop, Marketing, Information Age, Artbyte, Playboy.com’s ‘Digital Culture’ magazines, and La Trobe University’s Rabelais student newspaper (1994-2004).
+I edited and wrote for the Disinformation website (1998-2008).
+As a journalist I wrote for 21C, REVelation, Desktop, Marketing, Information Age, Artbyte, Playboy.com’s ‘Digital Culture’ magazines, and La Trobe University’s Rabelais student newspaper (1994-2004).

 - Academic CV